Faculty & Staff Profiles

 Associate Professor, Public Health Sciences

 Medical and public health knowledge have improved drastically over the past decades with major advances in both disciplines.
-It is well known that the U.S. healthcare system provides the highest quality of care for some segments of its population, but healthcare in the U.S. is inequitable, inefficient, and wasteful.
-A strong research agenda is needed to investigate the causes of disparities and inefficiencies in the U.S. healthcare system and strategies to eliminate them.
+A strong research agenda is needed to investigate and implement these improvements to practice and policy.

 U.S. healthcare expenditures are on the rise.
-In 2019 we spent about 18% of our Gross Domestic Product (GDP) on healthcare as care in the U.S. continues to be inequitable, inefficient and wasteful.
-Disparities in healthcare access and health outcomes by race, ethnicity, socioeconomic status, among other factors are well documented.
-A recent article published in JAMA (October 2019) estimated that a conservative 25% of the U.S. healthcare spending is waste.
-Much work in terms of researching and advocating for effective health policies and interventions is needed.
+In 2019 we spent about 18% of our Gross Domestic Product (GDP) on healthcare that continues to be inequitable and inefficient.
+A recent article published in JAMA (October 2019) estimated that a conservative 25% of the U.S. healthcare spending does not generate value.
+Much work in terms of researching and advocating for effective and efficient health policies and interventions is needed.